-What Clients Value in Real Estate Agent
+What Clients Value in a Real Estate Agent

-A great deal of our time, money and personal effort go into marketing our expertise and qualities to the public to build a client base.
+A great deal of our time, money, and personal effort go into marketing our expertise and qualities to the public to build a client base.
 Once we've done a great job for them, repeat business, and referrals will follow.
 But first, we have to do business with them.
 Marketing featuring the skills and qualities they value will give us a leg up in this area.

 Buyers can't be lumped into a single bucket.
 There are different levels of experience and requirements.
 First-time buyers need a lot more hand-holding.
 Investors want lots of data.
 Most want transactional help, lots of interpretation of documents, and help with decisions.

 In a vacation or resort home market, buyers need even more support.
-Many vacation home markets are in rural, mountain or seaside areas.
-These are areas that often have strict environmental, developmental and building codes.
+Many vacation home markets are in rural, mountain, or seaside areas.
+These are areas that often have strict environmental, developmental, and building codes.
 Out-of-area buyers need skilled representation to be sure that they aren't buying something with hidden future problems.

 If you're representing buyers in other specialized areas or property types, they will tend to rely more on your expertise and local market knowledge.
 Even when it comes to condominiums, the condo rules and financial particulars are extremely important.
 An inexperienced condominium buyer will benefit greatly from an explanation of how condo association fees are assessed and how they can be changed in the future, raising the cost of ownership.